-The central government agency is the Ministry of Finance.
-However, up to the 2015 fiscal year, certified auditors that audit legal entities are obliged to issue a tax certificate on an annual basis.
+The central government agency is the Ministry of Finance (MoF).
+However, up until the 2015 fiscal year, certified auditors that audit legal entities are obliged to issue a tax certificate on an annual basis.
 This certificate verifies the compliance of the legal entity with the tax legislation.
-Any item evidencing non-compliance should be notified by the certified auditors to the Ministry of Finance (MoF).
-In this case, the certified auditors request the transfer pricing documentation file in order to examine possible transfer pricing violations.
-In the event that a violation is evidenced, they report this finding to the tax authorities in order for the latter to commence a thorough tax audit.
+Any item evidencing non-compliance should be notified by the certified auditors to the MoF.
+In this case, the certified auditors request the transfer pricing documentation file to examine possible transfer pricing violations.
+In the event that a violation is evidenced, they report this finding to the tax authorities so that the latter can commence a thorough tax audit.